Free Tips for Training a Puppy

 • Signs of distress from rough play include: whining, moving away and air nipping.

-I also suggested the family ask Olive to sit before petting her or giving a treat.
-This is a super simple act that will pay off long term.
 I also recommended taking the pup out as much as possible and to have treats.
 That way anyone who wants to pet the pup can give a treat instead (after she sits for it).
-We call it Manding when a dog does something to earn praise or a reward.
-Getting Olive into habit of sitting in front of anyone before they pet her will go a long ways towards helping her develop good manners.

 I finished things up by showing the family how to get Olive to come to them as well as how to sit.
 It only took a minute for her to pick up on each exercise so this is one smart pup.

-I recommended that they enroll Olive in the Dog Gone Problem’s Puppy Socialization class and also go to Youtube and look for easy commands and tricks to teach her.
 Despite many rumors to the contrary, puppies can be taught.
-In face their little brains are like sponges at this age as they are hungry to learn and develop.
-Seizing this window where the dog wants to learn allows proactive dog guardians to really accelerate their puppy’s learning and intelligence.
+In fact their little brains are like sponges at this age as they are hungry to learn and develop.
+Taking advantage of this time when the dog wants to learn helps dog owners boost their puppy’s learning and intelligence.

 ROADMAP to SUCCESS